imohammedh/Notevo/README.md

  ## To Do :

- [!Done] fix the routing
+ - [!Done] fix the routing

- [] fix the middleware 404 on redirect
+ - [] fix the middleware 404 on redirect
+ - [] add the shareable Link

- [] fix the code Highlight in the editer
+ - [] fix the code Highlight in the editer

- [] add the feedback mewnu item in the user dropdown menu in the sidebar
+ - [] add the feedback mewnu item in the user dropdown menu in the sidebar

- [] complete the ui for theuser account and settings
+ - [] complete the ui for theuser account and settings

- [!] fix the caching
+ - [!] fix the caching

- [!Done] change the rename stff in the workingspace route
+ - [!Done] change the rename stff in the workingspace route

  ![Home Page](showCase_imgs/HomePage.png)